-After the death of Jayavarman V a decade of conflict followed.
-Kings reigned only for a few
+A decade of conflict followed the death of Jayavarman V. Kings reigned for only for a few years

-modern Lopburi in Thailand, in the south to the Kra Isthmus.
+I the Emperor of the Chola Empire to possibly facilitate trade.
 At Angkor, construction of the West Baray began under Suryavarman I, the second and even larger (8 by 2.2 km) water

 Suryavarman II — Angkor Wat

-There followed another period in which kings reigned briefly and were violently overthrown by
+Another period followed in which kings reigned briefly and were violently overthrown by their

-their successors.
-Finally in 1177 Kambuja was defeated in a naval battle on the Tonle Sap lake by the army of the
+successors.
+Finally in 1177 Kambuja was defeated in a naval battle on the Tonlé Sap lake by the army of the Chams

 Jayavarman VII — Angkor Thom